aiven/devportal/docs/tutorials/kafka-migration.rst

 Change clients settings
 -----------------------

-After the replication flow is running, with the schemas and ACLs are in place, you can then start repoint producers and consumers to the target Apache Kafka cluster.
+After the replication flow is running, with the schemas and ACLs are in place, you can then start point producers and consumers to the target Apache Kafka cluster.

 ..
 Warning::

-  To avoid any Apache Kafka messages to be lost during the async migration performed with MirrorMaker 2, it is suggested to stop the producers, check that both the consumer lag in the source system and the MirrorMaker 2 replication lag is ``0`` and then repoint producers and consumers to the target Apache Kafka cluster.
+  To avoid any Apache Kafka messages to be lost during the asynchronous migration performed with MirrorMaker 2, it is suggested to stop the producers, check that both the consumer lag in the source system and the MirrorMaker 2 replication lag is ``0`` and then point producers and consumers to the target Apache Kafka cluster.

   The :ref:`migration process <tutorial_kafka_migration_migration_process>` provides a detailed series of steps to follow.